 What to Expect When Living with Braces

 Living with braces can be a small adjustment, but is certainly well worth the outcome.
 There are several things that can significantly improve your experience while undergoing your orthodontic treatment.
-Dr. L. Douglas Knight and our team, serving both Louisville, KY and Radcliff, KY areas, are happy to answer any questions you may have about your new braces.
+Dr. Knight and our team, serving both Louisville, KY, and Radcliff, KY areas, are happy to answer any questions you may have about your new braces.
 Following a few simple steps can ensure you have the best experience possible.
 Here are some normal things you can expect during your orthodontic treatment.

 Sensitivity and Mild Soreness

 General soreness is possible when you first get your braces.
 It is normal to experience tenderness and pressure sensitivity when biting down.
 This discomfort typically lasts between three to five days.
 Swishing with a warm salt water rinse (one teaspoonful of salt to eight ounces of warm water) can help alleviate the soreness.
 If necessary, take an over-the-counter pain reliever, such as acetaminophen, ibuprofen, or naproxen.